mohammadali83123/File-Transfer-using-UDP/README.md

 Start the server on the host machine:

 $ python server.py
-Run the client on a different machine or as a separate process:
+Run the client on a different Terminal.

 $ python client.py <operation> <127.0.0.1:2000> <file_path>